jorishr/notes-on-backend/authentication/sessions/passportjs-local.md

 	email:      req.body.email,
 }
 ```
-By default there is no usefull feedback for the user to see if the registering or login was succesfull or not, other than redirecting back to the form or to another page.
+By default there is no useful feedback for the user to see if the registering or login was successful or not, other than redirecting back to the form or to another page.
 You can amend that by passing the error message to page rendering where you add this dynamically through ejs: `if(err.message){//show some html}` or it could be handled by Flash messages if installed.
 ```
 if(err){
 	return res.render('register', {'error': err.message});}